jmoyers/brain/readme.md

 extension. this is so somebody could conceivably use it bare with markdown files, or create a vim extension etc.

+#### .brain database

+- purpose
+  - avoid full recursive walk of file system, even when no changes
+  - allow binary files such as pdfs, images, videos to be tracked in your notetaking. we can't necessary store meta data directly in any content
+- negatives
+  - now we have to deal with getting out of sync with reality
+  - files move, get renamed, now we're left with dangling references. we can detect dangling reference and allow the user to make a repair manually easily. more sophisticated rename/move detection would require git-like functionality which is a big hesitation.
+- json, yaml, toml exchangable formats - in addition to it being human readable, its also human editable. may turn out to be an easy way to tag a ton of stuff quickly
+- store parsed meta data information in the form file -> metadata
+- we transform that structure in memory to more interesting formats, e.g. tags -> dynamic programming -> list of files

 #### options

 ##### add [file/default recursive walk from ./]